dlta-inc/seattle-201n8/class-02-intro_js_html_css-arrays/README.md

 - The reasons for going over the JS and CSS chapters in so much detail this morning, even though they do overlap with the pre-work quite a bit:
   1. Not everyone got the same amount of benefit/knowledge from completing pre-work.
-  2. There are gaps, and omissions, and depth of the subject matter that need to be addressed.
+  2. There are gaps, omissions, and depth of the subject matter that need to be addressed.
   3. We're focusing on translating into "how we use this" and getting practice in applying this material within our new IDE (Integrated Development Environment) of Atom, Chrome, and the terminal.

 ### **Objectives**

-As a result of completing Day 2 of Code 201, students will:
+As a result of completing Class 2 lab of Code 201, students will:

 - Demonstrate understanding of the fundamental structures of HTML, including `<DOCTYPE>`, `<head>`, `<title>`, `<body>`, and `<script>`, as measured by successful completion of the daily code assignment and a quiz administered in Canvas
 - Demonstrate understanding of and make use of assorted data types such as booleans, strings, integers, floats in JavaScript, as measured by successful completion of the daily code assignment and a quiz administered in Canvas